AbdelrahmanElsherif/look-based-media-player/README.md

   HAN7OOT SORET EL WEBCAM FEED HENA

    > Note: To regain manual control over mediaplayer, Press ESC to release webcam feed <br />
-   You can return back to face detection feature by pressing face detection button
+   You can return back to face detection feature by pressing face detection button <br />
+   At first video will paused because user's face is not detected it

  <br />
  <br />